Australia's Next Top Model season 3: Live finale

 For the first time in the show's history, the finale was held live.
 Viewers were allowed to have a say in who won the overall prize of Australia's Next Top Model by phoning in or using SMS to vote for either Alice or Steph H. during the lead-up week to the finale.
 The viewers vote counted for 15% of the total vote to determine the winner while the other 85% was determined through the vote of eight judges, including representatives from Vogue Australia, Priscilla's Model Management and Napoleon Perdis.

-Age requirement
+Requirements

-The minimum age requirement for participation in the show was still around 18 years old and above to compete.
-Starting this season, the age had been lowered to 18 below with the minimum age began at 16 years old.
-Participants who were below 18 must go to bed at 10:00 pm with a curfew hours began at 10:00 pm to 6:00 am.
+Beginning this season, the minimum age requirement for participation in the show was lowered from eighteen to sixteen.
+Those auditioning were required to have a minimum height of at least 172 centimetres (68 in) tall.
+To qualify, all applicants had to be Australian citizens residing in Australia.
+Additional requirements stated that contestants should not have had prior experience as a model in a national campaign within the last five years.
+If a contestant was represented by an agent or a manager, she had to terminate that representation prior to the competition.